dpi-tta-slides/sdf-overview/PITCHME.md

 # Getting started
 - You should start your first lessons, eg **Onboarding**
 - During lab time, the teaching assistants and instructors will be available for questions.
-- Please walk over and ask us lots of questions as you're working through the videos, readings, and projects.
+- Please ask us lots of questions as you're working through the videos, readings, and projects.

 ---